libretro/docs/docs/library/scummvm.md

 | MT32_PCM.ROM     | 89e42e386e82e0cacb4a2704a03706ca |
 | MT32_CONTROL.ROM | 5626206284b22c2734f3e9efefcd2675 |

-These files must be placed inside the 'scummvm/extra/' folder within the RetroArch 'system' directory.
+These files must be placed inside the `scummvm/extra/` folder within the RetroArch `system` directory.
 MT-32 emulation may then be enabled via the main ScummVM user interface as follows:

 - Select the 'MT-32' tab.